Running an agency is TOUGH.

 Traditional timesheets are tedious, cumbersome, and prone to errors.
 Time tracking software eliminates these issues.
 With user-friendly timesheet apps like Hubstaff, tracking time is as simple as clicking a button on your desktop, smartphone, or tablet.

 More advanced time tracking apps even integrate with project management tools like Asana, Trello, and Basecamp, so tracking time between projects and tasks is easier than ever.
-When it comes time to run payroll, some time-tracking software even integrates with popular payment, accounting, and invoicing tools like PayPal, QuickBooks, and Payoneer.
+When it comes time to run payroll, some time-tracking software even integrate with popular payment, accounting, and invoicing tools like PayPal, QuickBooks, and Payoneer.

 The best time tracking software tracks time to specific projects and generates reports automatically, so you can understand at-a-glance whether or not time is being spent efficiently — no time-consuming data-crunching required.
 Some automated time tracking apps even included built-in safeguards like idle timeout, which detect inactivity and ensure that time tracked is actually time worked.